Practicing Yoga for Elbow Pain

 If you haven’t yet tried yoga for elbow pain, I highly recommend that you do.
 Even if you cannot do all of the postures… doesn’t much matter at all.

 Personally, I carry my yoga blocks around with me wherever I go.
 Having a prop, like a block, helps so much.
 If I am unable to reach the ground because of my bent arm, I can put my hand to the block.
 If I can’t touch my feet or stretch to reach something, then I use a strap.
-Props assist me in practicing.
+Props assist me in practice.

 Because of my CRPS diagnosis, my OT therapist assigned me a set of four stretches.
 I did them initially, but now that I am practicing yoga for elbow pain every day, I find that I don’t need them anymore.
 In fact, the yoga poses are so much more than the few stretches that she gave me.